Nearly 4,500 flights are canceled worldwide due to the advance of omicron during Natal | World

 Chinese airlines were also heavily affected.
 China Eastern canceled 480 flights, nearly 20% of scheduled trips, while Air China canceled 15% of flights.

 According to estimates by the American Automobile Association (AAA), more than 109 million Americans are expected to leave their home area by plane, train or car between Dec.
 23 and Jan.
-2, a 34% increase over last year.
+2, an increase of 34% over last year. .

 Most flights were scheduled before the omicron outbreak, a variant that is spreading at great speed and is more contagious than its predecessors.